Case Management Programs

 Oncology Case Management

 The oncology case management program provides members and their families with education, support, and advocacy.
-Case managers assist members in coordinating necessary health care services, while maximizing health care benefits.
-The case managers act as a resource for information, community resources, and care options and assist with the transition to palliative/hospice care, when appropriate.
+The case managers act as a resource for information, link to community resources, and provide education on care benefits.
+The case managers act as a resource for information, link to community resources, and provide education on care and assist with the transition to palliative/hospice care, when appropriate.
 Oncology case management has demonstrated positive outcomes for better control of the patient’s conditions and completion of treatment regimen, along with reduction in length of stay and potential complications.